How to be agile without a Scrum Master in 2024?

 Now let’s imagine for a moment that we no longer have a Scrum Master.
 What problems would arise as a result?

-I think it's clear that a good Scrum Master brings a lot of added value to teamwork – and is actually irreplaceable.
-However, some companies cannot or do not want to afford full-time Scrum Masters anymore.
+I think it’s clear that a good Scrum Master brings a lot of added value to the collaboration within the team - and is actually irreplaceable.
+However, some companies can no longer afford a full-time Scrum Master.
 So what to do?

 Agile Without Scrum Master